 1971.
 North Carolina's first child day care licensing law was passed.
 As a result, the North Carolina Department of Administration, Office of Child Day Care Licensing was created.

 1985.
 The North Carolina General Assembly passed legislation that consolidated the Office of Child Day Care Licensing and the NC Department of Human Resources, Office of Child Day Care Services.
-This consolidation led to the creation of the Child Day Care Section, which was housed in the NC Division of Facility Services under the NC Department of Human Resources.
+This consolidation led to the creation of the Child Day Care Section, which was housed in the NC Division of Health Service Regulation (formerly Division of Facility Services) under the NC Department of Human Resources.

 1993.
-The Child Day Care Section and some other parts of the Department of Human Resources (now referred to as the Department of Health and Human Services) agencies were reorganized into the Division of Child Development (the Division).
+The Child Day Care Section and some other parts of the Department of Human Resources (now referred to as the Department of Health and Human Services) agencies were reorganized into the Division of Child Development which has now become the Division of Child Development and Early Education (the Division).

 1999.
 The Division implemented a new five-level Star Rated License for child care facilities based on achieving higher voluntary standards than the minimum requirements for licensure.